FAQs

 We’ll advertise your property with our Sales Agents, who hold a database of potential purchasers and promote on different home selling websites.

-We’d normally expect the resale to complete within 3 months during the period that the valuation is valid; however there are occasions when it may take longer.
+We’d normally expect the resale to complete within an average of 3-6 months; however there are occasions when it may take longer.